npsadafule/React-Web-Portfolio/README.md

 1. Clone the repository.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install dependencies.
+4. Run `npm i @chakra-ui/react @emotion/react @emotion/styled framer-motion` to install dependencies.
-4. Run `npm start` to start the development server.
+5. Run `npm start` to start the development server.
-5. Open your browser and go to `http://localhost:3000` to view the portfolio.
+6. Open your browser and go to `http://localhost:3000` to view the portfolio.

 ## Technologies Used